jim-schwoebel/youtube_scrape/README.md

 # youtube_scrape
 This is a library for building playlists and scraping youtube videos.

 Insert the youtube playlist name and url and download to folder.
-Then, convert all videos to .mp4 format for further processing.
+Then, it converts all videos to .mp4 format for further processing.

 This is good for emotional labels (angry, happy, sad, etc.) to be further processed, or just any video with sounds that we'd like to look further into.